osrf/gazebo_tutorials/architecture/tutorial.md

 # Introduction

-In order to address the requirements and resolve the current issues with Gazebo, we propose a distributed architecture.
-Gazebo will be broken into libraries for physics simulation, rendering, user interface, communication, and sensor generation.
+Gazebo uses a distributed architecture with separate libraries for physics simulation, rendering, user interface, communication, and sensor generation.
-Three different processes will be provided:
-`physics_sim`, `sensor_gen`, `gui`, and a `master` for coordination.
+Additionally, gazebo provides two executable programs for running simulations, a server (gzserver) for simulating the physics, rendering, and sensors and a client (gzclient) that provides a graphical interface to visualize and interact with the simulation.
+The client and server communicate using the gazebo communication library.

 ## Communication Between Processes

-Communication between each process will use a combination of google::protobufs and sockets.
+The communication library currently uses the open source Google Protobuf for the message serialization and boost::ASIO for the transport mechanism.
+It supports the publish/subscribe communication paradigm.
-A simulated world will publish body pose updates, and sensor generation and GUI will consume these messages to produce output.
+For example, a simulated world publishes body pose updates, and sensor generation and GUI will consume these messages to produce output.

-This mechanism will allow for introspection of a running simulation, and provide a convenient mechanism to control aspects of Gazebo.
+This mechanism allow for introspection of a running simulation, and provide a convenient mechanism to control aspects of Gazebo.